Master of Fine Arts in Screenwriting

 CINE 6332: Screenwriting Workshop II

-South by Southwest (3 credit hrs)
+South by Southwest (optional)

-in Austin, TX in March (during spring break)
+week-long conference in Austin, TX in March (during spring break)

 Summer Semester (3 credit hrs)